 Find other examples of pronouns at Trans Student Educational Resources

-How do I ask someone what pronouns they use?
+How do I use pronouns or ask someone what pronouns they use?

-If you are asking as part of an introduction exercise and you want to quickly explain what gender pronouns are, you can try something like this: “Tell us your name, where you come from, and your pronouns.
+If you are asking as part of an introduction exercise and you want to quickly explain what gender pronouns are, you can try something like this: “Tell us your name, where you come from, and your pronouns if you feel comfortable sharing.
 That means the pronouns that you use in reference to yourself."

 What if I make a mistake?